clvrmktg/clvr/content/bahamas-web-design-services/digital-marketing-bahamas/index.md

 proposition_heading = "Reach the Right Audience.
 Grow Your Business." subhead = "Social media, PPC, and email marketing tailored for Bahamian businesses — designed to attract, engage, and convert customers."

+[hero]
+path = "bahamas-digital-marketing-customer-engagement.jpg"
+alt = "Young woman using her smartphone while dining at a Bahamian restaurant, symbolizing how digital marketing connects businesses with customers."

 # Intro
 [intro]
 heading = "Marketing That Works Where It Matters"